How Much Will My Mortgage Go Up?

 Why are mortgage rates fluctuating?

-The fluctuations in mortgage rates throughout 2024 are primarily driven by inflation and broader economic conditions.
-In the UK, mortgage rates surged in 2022 after the Bank of England began increasing the base rate from 0.1% to curb rapidly rising inflation.
+The fluctuations in mortgage rates are primarily driven by inflation and broader economic conditions.
 The MPC raises the base rate to control inflation by making borrowing more expensive, which reduces spending by consumers, households, and businesses, ultimately slowing down the economy.

-Currently, inflation, as measured by the Consumer Price Index (CPI), is very near the Bank of England’s 2% target at 2.2%.
-As such, it is expected that mortgage rates will continue to fall.
+Recent movements have been shaped by persistent wage growth, global economic uncertainty, and shifts in international monetary policy.
+Currently, inflation, as measured by the Consumer Price Index (CPI), is very near the Bank of England’s 2% target at 2.6%.
+As such, it is expected that mortgage rates will continue to gradually fall.

 Will my mortgage go up if interest rates rise?

 If you have a variable-rate tracker mortgage, then your payments will rise.
-This is because a tracker mortgage is directly linked to the Bank of England base rate, so any increase in the base rate will immediately impact your interest rate and, consequently, your monthly payments.
+This is because a tracker mortgage is directly linked to the Bank of England base rate, so any increase in the base rate will immediately impact your interest rate and therefore your monthly payments.

 On the other hand, if you have a fixed-rate mortgage, you're protected from these changes for the duration of your term.
-Reason being, your interest rate remains unchanged, so your monthly payments won't be affected by any rate spikes during this period.
 That said, it's still important to monitor interest rates, as a significant increase could lead to higher repayments once your fixed term ends and you need to refinance your mortgage.

 What do current interest rates mean for remortgaging?